jaijai-1019/jaijai-1019/README.md

 ## Hi there 👋

 <h1>💫ABOUT ME:</h1>

-<p>Helloo~ I'm Jai!
-A computer science student and a digital illustrator<br> some random student who wish to learn how to program really well yet is lazy and dum asf</p>
+<h4>Helloo~ I'm Jai!
+A computer science student and a digital illustrator<br> some random student who wish to learn how to program really well yet is lazy and dum asf</h4>
 <br>